Overview

 If you’re considering going into international conservation, an optional field trip to Mankwe Wildlife Reserve, South Africa, allows you to experience wildlife and conservation in action, for a valuable insight into this rewarding career.

 Benefit from a 360-hectare campus that’s home to a diverse range of animals.
-Our 70-species Animal Collection provides opportunities to assess domestic and non-domestic animals in different contexts.
+Our 70-species Animal Collection provides opportunities to assess the behaviour and welfare of domestic and non-domestic animals in different contexts.
 You’ll also have access to our commercial farm and equine yard.

 Your career